 It’s hard to believe that antibiotics have been around for less than a century.
 In that time, they have transformed medicine, making all sorts of more complex treatments like chemotherapy possible.
 But we’ve been careless with this precious resource, more or less ignoring the threat that bugs will get the better of medicines, even as we’ve seen antimicrobial resistance spread.

-In the last couple of years, that has started to change.
-Global leaders, including UK Prime Minister David Cameron and U.S. President Barack Obama, have set up special commissions to consider possible responses to the threat posed by antimicrobial resistance (AMR).
-Most of the existing reports on AMR talk of its complex roots: doctors are too eager to prescribe antibiotics, and patients are too eager to take them (including when they are not prescribed).
+That, too, has started to change.
+Global leaders, including then UK Prime Minister David Cameron and U.S. President Barack Obama, set up special commissions to consider possible responses to the threat posed by antimicrobial resistance (AMR).
+Most of the early reports on AMR talked of its complex roots: doctors are too eager to prescribe antibiotics, and patients are too eager to take them (including when they are not prescribed).
 But they often take them sloppily, not finishing a whole course.
 Added to that, antibiotics are over-used in farming.
 We need to limit their use, but that in turn limits the interest of pharmaceutical companies in developing new antibiotics.
 Other antimicrobials are often most needed by poor patients in poor countries, so they’re not that attractive to industry either.
+Etc., etc.

-These issues are much discussed.
-But there’s something else promoting the development and spread of resistant pathogens, sometimes mentioned but rarely analysed in any depth: bad medicine.
+These issues were much discussed.
+But there was something else promoting the development and spread of resistant pathogens, sometimes mentioned but rarely analysed in any depth: bad medicine.
 Ternyata Ltd was asked to look at this issue for the UK government’s Antimicrobial Review.